tmaestrini/easyProvisioning/README.md

         - DocumentLibrary: One
           OnQuickLaunch: True # optional; places a link in the quick launch navigation Provisioning Template:  # optional; reference any PnP List Template (and only list template!) from your local machine
+          Provisioning Parameters: # optional; gives the possibility to set list template parameters that are used within the provisioning template (must be defined!)
           Folders: # optional; generates a folder structure (items are folder names)
             - Alpha:
                 - Alpha.One: